-It is required that each parameter in this union be a list (TPML).
+It is required that each parameter in this Error!
+Reference source not found. union be a list (TPML).

 The number of returned elements in each list is determined by the size of each list element and the maximum size set by the vendor as the capability buffer (MAX\CAP\BUFFER in TPM\PT\MAX\CAP\BUFFER).
 The maximum number of bytes in a list is: